ecchong/ecchong.github.io/_posts/2024/2024-08-27-aap-hashicorp-signed-ssh.md

 Setup `HashiCorp Vault Signed SSH` lookup credential using any supported authentication method with HashiCorp Vault.
 ![HashiCorp Vault Signed SSH](/assets/images/2024/2024-08-27-aap-hashicorp-vault-signed-ssh.png)

 Generate a SSH key pair using `ssh-keygen` on command line.
-Will paste the public and private keys in next step
+The public and private keys will be used in next step.

 Setup `Machine` credential in AAP.
 Copy generated private key to `SSH Private Key` text box.
 ![AAP Machine credential](/assets/images/2024/2024-08-27-aap-machine-credential.png)